-All students are expected to be familiar with, and to comply with, the University Policy on Cheating and Plagiarism.
+All students are expected to be familiar with, and to comply with, the Policy on Academic Integrity.

 Any work submitted as a homework assignment or examination must be entirely your own and may not be derived from the work of others, whether a published or unpublished source, the worldwide web, another student, other textbooks, materials from another course (including prior semesters of this course), or any other person or program.
 You may not copy, examine, or alter anyone else's homework assignment or computer program, or use a computer program to transcribe or otherwise modify or copy anyone else's files.